oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/complex_ekyc/verified_contents.json}}

-## Example 4 - W3C Verifiable Credentials Data Model (work in progress)
+## Example 4a - W3C Verifiable Credentials Data Model v2.0, not using JSON-LD

-This example illustrates how the artifacts defined in this specification can be represented using W3C Verifiable Credentials Data Model as defined in [@VC_DATA].
+This example illustrates how the artifacts defined in this specification can be represented as W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] without using JSON-LD.
+It uses a content type `credential-claims-set+json` defined in [@VC_JWT], Section 3.

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
-Disclosures are sent alongside a VC.
+Disclosures are sent alongside a W3C VC.

-A Presentation with a Holder Binding JWT is equivalent to a Holder-signed W3C Verifiable Presentation (W3C VP).
+A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] would be equivalent to a Combined Format for Presentation with a Holder Binding JWT.

-Holder Binding is applied and the Holder Binding JWT is signed using a raw public key passed in a `cnf` Claim in a W3C VC (SD-JWT).
+In this example, Holder Binding is applied and Verifiable Presentation can be signed using a raw public key passed in a `cnf` Claim in the SD-JWT.

-Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].
+Below is a non-normative example of an SD-JWT represented as a W3C VC without using JSON-LD.

 The following data will be used in this example: